 2. Pause and notice how others are feeling

-This crisis is unprecedented; human activities are being disrupted on a global scale and speed that we haven’t seen before.
-Many businesses are struggling, not just to operate efficiently, but to stay alive.
+This crisis is unprecedented; human activities are being disrupted on a global scale and at a speed that we haven’t seen before.
+Many businesses are struggling; not only to operate efficiently, but to stay alive.

 It’s natural to expect our teams to get back to regular productivity.
 Businesses need to settle and start getting into rhythm.
 However, employees’ lives are being disrupted, not just their jobs.
 Most people are in a panic, feeling paralyzed, fighting reality, and not being able to adapt to the new normal.

-Your role as a leader is to help people confront their emotions.
-To understand how they are coping and what’s making them feel afraid or anxious.
+Your role as a leader is to help people confront their emotions; to understand how they’re coping and what’s making them feel afraid or anxious.

 It’s okay for people to feel isolated, frustrated, or lost.
 My team has been coaching several groups in the past few weeks.
 I was shocked to hear how many people have not yet landed in the new reality, not even made a space to work at home.

 Talk to your people.
 Ask them how they are feeling.
 Have regular check-ins.
-Start your next call, allowing people to share their emotional state.
+Start your next call by allowing people to share their emotional state.

 3. Be compassionate, trusting, and supportive

 Trust is being put to the test more than ever before.
-Many organizations are not psychologically safe; their employees don’t feel okay to share their thought or be candid.
+Many organizations are not psychologically safe; their employees don’t feel okay sharing their thoughts or being candid.
 If people don’t trust each other when sitting together, why will they trust others when working remotely?

 Start by holding a non-judgmental space.
 When people are sharing how they are dealing with their crisis, don’t judge them; just listen.
-Many people are so panicked that they haven’t been able to work last week.
+Many people are so panicked that they haven’t been able to work for the last week.
 The worst part?
-They’ve been faking it because they are afraid of their bosses.
+They’ve been faking it because they’re afraid of their bosses.

-For many people, it is hard to understand how others are suffering.
-Role model behavior; make it okay to be vulnerable.
+For many people, it’s hard to understand how others are suffering.
+Model behavior; make it okay to be vulnerable.
 Ask for feedback.
 Lead with questions, not with answers.
 Don’t pretend to have all the solutions in a time when everyone is lost.

 Allow people to settle during this disruption — be trusting and patient.
-But above, be brave.
+But above all, be brave.